Gary Anthony Williams

 Gary Anthony Williams (born March 14, 1966) is an American actor, comedian and filmmaker.
-He has voiced the characters of Uncle Ruckus on The Boondocks, General Horace Warfield in StarCraft II: Wings of Liberty and Dr. Richard Tygan in XCOM 2.
+He has voiced the character Uncle Ruckus on The Boondocks, General Horace Warfield in StarCraft II: Wings of Liberty, Dr. Richard Tygan in XCOM 2, and Anton "Bebop" Zeck in Teenage Mutant Ninja Turtles: Out of the Shadows.
 He has also appeared on shows such as Boston Legal, I'm Sorry, Malcolm in the Middle and The Soul Man.
 He was a cast member on the sketch comedy series Blue Collar TV and currently the improv comedy series Whose Line Is It Anyway?.
 He is also a co-founder of the L.A.
 Comedy Shorts Film Festival.

-Early life and career
+Early life

-Born in Fayetteville, Georgia, Williams was involved in theater, comedy and television in Atlanta, where his credits include acting with the Georgia Shakespeare Festival, performing and writing for Agatha's: A Taste of Mystery and being a longtime member of Atlanta's longest running improv troupe, Laughing Matters.
+Gary Anthony Williams was born on March 14, 1966, in Fayetteville, Georgia.
+Williams was involved in theater, comedy and television in Atlanta, where his credits include acting with the Georgia Shakespeare Festival, performing and writing for Agatha's: A Taste of Mystery and being a longtime member of Atlanta's longest running improv troupe, Laughing Matters.
 Williams had recurring roles in the television series I'll Fly Away and In the Heat of the Night, both filmed in the Atlanta area.
 He moved to Los Angeles in 1998.